brianliebe/nyt-games-bot/README.md

 - Add permissioning so that only specific users may enter scores (and/or only some users may use `?add`)
 - Add permissioning so that only specific channels may be used
 - Add a better database implementation
-- Add a class that can be used and stored while the program is running, instead of building the objects from the database each time it's queried.
-It is not at all efficient right now -- just simple.